sisterai/estate-assistant-system/README.md

 - **Visualizations:** Interactive charts and graphs to visualize property data and trends.
   - In the chatbot's responses, the AI will directly generate the charts and graphs using the data from the Pinecone index so that users can see the trends and patterns in the data.
   - The app also has a dedicated page for visualizations, where users can see the generalized data and trends in the properties in the Chapel Hill area.
+- **Clusters & kMeans & kNN:** The AI uses clustering techniques to group similar properties together, allowing for more relevant recommendations based on user preferences.
+  - The app also uses kMeans and kNN techniques to find the most similar properties based on user input.
 - **Animations:** Smooth animations and transitions using Framer Motion for an engaging user experience.
 - **Interactive Chat Interface:** Enjoy a smooth, animated chat experience with markdown-formatted responses.
 - **Responsive Design:** Fully responsive UI optimized for desktop and mobile devices.